groupby/elements-view/presets/themes/sfx-bold-theme/README.md

 # SFX Bold Theme
-This theme is used by components in the SFX-View repository.
+This theme is used by components in the SF-X View repository.
 It contains a CSS Normalize.

 ## Usage